Snaacky/thewiki/docs/guides/htpc.md

 # Software
 ## Windows
 I won't go over installing Windows in this guide, but install Windows as you normally would on any other computer.
 You are also free to install any debloat scripts, such as AtlasOS or ReviOS to increase performance.
+Make sure you install the appropriate graphics driver for your system, whether it be NVidia, AMD, or Intel.
 ## MPV
 ### Config
 We already have a [guide](/../tutorials/mpv.md) on setting up mpv, however you may realize that the config there is slow on your machine.
 Here, I will provide the configuration I use for my 6100T + GT 1030 HTPC.
 ```
 #### General
+ontop=yes
+blend-subtitles=video
+hwdec=auto-safe
+gpu-api=vulkan
+target-colorspace-hint=yes

+scale=ewa_lanczos
+dscale=mitchell
+cscale=bilinear

+deband=no
+deband-iterations=4
+deband-threshold=64
+deband-range=20
+deband-grain=64

+alang=eng,en
+slang=jpn,eng,en

 [SDR]
 profile-cond=p["video-params/primaries"] and p["video-params/primaries"] ~= "bt.2020"
 vo=gpu

 [HDR]
 profile-cond=p["video-params/primaries"] == "bt.2020"
 vo=gpu-next
+target-contrast=inf
+target-trc=pq
+target-prim=bt.2020
+target-peak=700    ##IF YOU HAVE AN HDR TV, ADJUST THIS TO THE 10% PEAK

 ## Above makes use of vo=gpu-next for HDR Content, and vo=gpu for SDR.
 This is a requirement for blend-subtitles=video.

-hwdec=auto-safe    #enable the hardware decoder
-gpu-api=vulkan
-blend-subtitles=video    #This setting only affects 1080p content on 4K tvs, but it makes subtitles smoother at the cost of a bit clarity.
-target-colorspace-hint=yes    #This setting is required for automatic switching of your TV to HDR during HDR videos.

-scale=ewa_lanczos    #Drop this to something a bit lighter if you are using iGPU, or just delete this section entirely.
-dscale=mitchell
-cscale=bilinear

-deband=no    #Deband settings, these will be used later on-demand
-deband-iterations=4
-deband-threshold=64
-deband-range=20
-deband-grain=64

-#### Language Priority
-#Sub
-slang=jpn,eng,en                   #Add enm before eng for honorifics
-alang=jpn,ja,jpn

-#Dub                               #uncomment this section to prefer English Dub with subtitles for English Dub.
-#alang=eng,en
-#slang=zxx,auto,eng
-#subs-with-matching-audio=no

 ```
 In my input.conf I have a single line, for deband.